jrunestone/nixos-config/README.md

 * A devenv is a parent folder with meta files and then the project in a project dir gitignored
 * Run `just develop` to init the devenv with the correct dirs, setup certs etc

-TODO:
-* Global justfile for shared cmds like develop, export/import db, make certs
-* Setup commands should create .env, put in gitignore
-* Local url mapping with traefik or other

-Global command ideas:
-* Dockerify an umbraco project

 ## Install
-User is hard-coded to "jr" in flake for all hosts.
+NOTE: User is hard-coded to "jr" in flake for all hosts.

+NOTE: Secrets are fetched from a private git repo as a flake input.

+TODO: do this with nixos-anywhere to transfer ssh keys etc

 1. Run installer iso
 2. Exit installer into cmd